In February 2019 CIRV was officially launched in Northamptonshire.

 CIRV - Community Initiative to Reduce Violence is a gang’s intervention programme to help reduce violence and drugs associated with gangs.

-CIRV is the programme that has been adopted by Northamptonshire Police and the office of the Police and Fire Commissioner that officially launched in February 2019 to tackle the violence and drugs associated with gangs in our community.
-This issue now seriously threatens the safety and wellbeing of our communities and in particular young vulnerable people.
-It is not a one size fits all approach.
+CIRV was the programme that was adopted by Northamptonshire Police and the office of the Police and Fire Commissioner that officially launched in February 2019 to tackle the violence and drugs associated with gangs in our community.
+This issue was seriously threatening the safety and wellbeing of our communities and in particular young vulnerable people.
+It was not a one size fits all approach.
 Acknowledging that this programme was likely to be the largest undertaking of many of our careers it was vital that we got it right first time.
-We enlisted the help of Dr Will Graham of Abertay University in Scotland who lectures in criminology and could assist us with the Glasgow model.
+We enlisted the help of Dr Will Graham of Abertay University in Scotland who lectures in criminology and could assist us with adopting, adapting and implementing the Glasgow model.
 Dr Graham is a former police officer and was the deputy lead of CIRV Glasgow and ran all 10 “call in” events.
 (In our news section there is details of the two CIRV calls in that we have run.)
-He advises us on some of the operational aspects of CIRV.
+He advised us on some of the operational aspects of CIRV.
 In addition to this in the run up and early days of CIRV we also enlisted the help of Professor Steve Peters (Author of the Chimp Paradox) to deliver work on offender profiling to our team.
 This enabled us to use basic psychology to better deliver services and maximise the effectiveness of the use of our resources.
 It was important that we adapted the Glasgow approach in order that it fitted the local partnership landscape and community context.
 We have received National and International interest as many parts of the Country are setting up their own Violence Reduction Units (VRU’S) and are looking for a successful model on which to base their VRU.
-Our staff were invited to Sweden to present in Malmo and also to present at the International Conference for Law Enforcement and Public Health in Edinburgh.
-In February 2020 CIRV will also present at the National Police Chief’s Council in London.

 Every Tuesday we hold a triage meeting, which is a multi-agency meeting attended by a variety of professionals from a number of different fields.
 We work through each individual referral with discussion about the person and which agencies may already be involved.
-We consider if we accept the person into the cohort what CIRV could assist with in relation to trying to support the person in desistance from the drugs and violence linked with gangs.
-In Triage referrals can also be made to other agencies even if the referee is not accepted in to the cohort.
+We consider if we accept the person into the cohort what CIRV could assist with in relation to trying to support the person.
+In Triage referrals can also be made to other agencies even if the referee is not accepted in to the CIRV cohort.
 For those who are accepted in to the cohort, they will be allocated a navigator who work with them and refer them into the services that we have within the team.
 The navigator will work with them on their personal journey to change their life.
-Those not accepted at triage aren’t simply just not accepted however.
-The other agencies that attend take on referrals where CIRV isn’t the most appropriate intervention for them so that action is still taken where a concern is identified.

 A mandatory condition of receiving support is that all adults 18 plus years old wear a GPS tracker.
 Under 18 years of age there is an option to wear the tracker but it is not an essential.